ManuCanedo/fractal-generator-2020/README.md

 # Welcome to Fractal Generator - A real-time fractal world explorer

 The Mandelbrot fractal is a psichodelic mathematically-generated image that is self-like through different scales.
-The user will be able to zoom in and out through the fractal in order to explore it.
-In the upcoming future the application will integrate a GUI that will provide the user with the possibility of modifying the colouring of the fractal and applying different presets.
-These presets will allow the user to visualize and compare the Time Complexity of some of the most popular computer science algorithms (e.g. binary search, euclidean algorithm, Huffman algorithm, Djiistra...).
+Zoom in and out on the fractal to explore it!
+You can gradually apply a maximum zoom of around 1: 10^300 discovering countless fractal underworlds in the process.
+A UI offers you the possibility to modify the fractal colours and apply other performance settings.
+In addition, a fixed preset allows you to visuallise the Time Complexity of the Binary Search algorithm and compare it with the corresponding complexity of the fractal-generating algorithm.

 ![Fractal](screenshots/10_03_Fractal_World_1.jpg)